lkstc112233/CSCI-6461-Simulator/README.md

 Currently this project contains a skeleton of the project.
 More architecture stuff to be added.

+Now we have Load and Store instructions done.

 @Author Xu Ke, Ferguson Shi, Yuankai Guan, Yiding Yang